JuliaLinhart/julialinhart.github.io/_pages/about.md

 ## Funding and scholarships

 My PhD project is part of the doctoral school [ED STIC](https://www.universite-paris-saclay.fr/ecoles-doctorales/sciences-et-technologies-de-linformation-et-de-la-communication-stic) at Université Paris-Saclay.
-As first-placed candidate of my year, I am recipient of the *Pierre-Aguilar Scholarship* of the [Capital Fund Management (CFM)](https://www.fondation-cfm.org/).
+As first-placed candidate, I am recipient of the *Pierre-Aguilar Scholarship* of the [Capital Fund Management (CFM)](https://www.fondation-cfm.org/).

 ## References